cplett/cplett.github.io/page/crest/1-ensemble.md

 {% include codecell.html content=struc_file_1 style="font-size:10px" %}
 </div>

-After the CREST calculation, you will find your ensemble and some additional files in your working directory.
-Your ensemble will be dumped in XYZ format in a file called `crest_conformers.xyz`.
-You can have a look at the ensemble file by opening it with, e.g., molden.
+After the CREST calculation, you will find an ensemble and some additional files in your working directory.
+The ensemble will be dumped in XYZ format in a file called `crest_conformers.xyz`.
+You can have a look at the ensemble file by opening it with, *e.g.*, molden.

 {% include warning.html content='CREST works stochastically and is thus non-deterministic.
-For molecules with higher flexibility, the results of CREST might differ and thus, multiple runs should be used.' %}
+For molecules with higher flexibility, the results of CREST might differ and multiple runs should be used.' %}